daniel-k/HermitCore/README.md

 ## Requirements

 The build process works currently only on **x86-based Linux** systems.
-To build the HermitCore kernel and applications for it you need:
+To build the HermitCore kernel and applications you need:

  * CMake
  * Netwide Assember (NASM)
  * recent host compiler such as GCC
  * HermitCore cross-toolchain, i.e. Binutils, GCC, newlib, pthreads-embedded

 ### HermitCore cross-toolchain